 Some students who meet specific requirements may be permitted or required to live off-campus.
 Those returning to college from the working world may qualify for approved off-campus status if there is a significant age differential between them and those who make up their class.
 Normally, students who will be twenty-three years of age prior to the first day of fall classes will also be considered in this category.
 Certain students, for medically documented reasons, may also be considered for off-campus status.
-Students older than 25 or with more than four years of post-secondary college experience are required to live off campus, as the College does not provide married housing.
+Students older than 25 or with more than four years of post-secondary college experience are required to live off campus.
+Married students must provide confirmation of their marital status in order to live off campus, as the College does not provide married housing.
 Students in these categories may choose their own housing in the community, but the College reserves the right to require a student to move to another location, or to move on campus, if the College determines there to be a sufficient health, safety, academic or moral concern.
 All off-campus housing for students must be registered with and authorized by the College.
 The College does not provide housing for part-time, post-baccalaureate, or special status students.